-Last year, our ever-inspired founder and dear leader Tara Button decided to cut the crap.
+Last year, our ever-inspired founder and leader Tara Button decided to cut the crap.
 Living for a year without extraneous items, this list was to be her own minimalist bible.
 I think it’s about time we discovered how she got on.
 Was it way too easy?
 Was it a little too tough?
-Can anything be too difficult for a female entrepreneur who’s boldly created an industry-challenging company?
+Can anything be too difficult for a female entrepreneur who’s disrupting an industry obsessed with excess?

 Luckily, we’re all realists here.
 Each step that someone takes toward lowering their impact on the planet is one to be commended, even if all it involves is cutting a little spending here and there or taking a pile of unworn clothes to the local charity shop.

 You lived with one and two other people at times last year.
 How hard has it been to drag the non-believers with you on your clutter-free quest?

 Tara Button: It is always a compromise – it has to be.
 People are different, and there’s no point imposing your will on other people.
 For the most part I’ve been really lucky to be living with a natural minimalist – my fiancé really couldn’t really give a crap about actual stuff.
 He’s at home in the living room - living for stories, comedy and culture.
 If it was just up to me, maybe I’d have thrown out the widescreen TV… but then he might have thrown me out!
 The only slight struggle we still have is with his little sort of clutter – you know, like dead pens, stationery, other little nick-knacks.

 I’m also aware that it can be more difficult to declutter when your household isn’t just a couple.
 It can be pretty tough just to work out whose stuff is whose, and I’m not keen on moving stuff around I don’t own.
 I’d never want to feel like I’m imposing something upon an unwilling participant.
 A great time to approach decluttering is actually when a housemate leaves or when you move house yourself.
 It’s a great opportunity to spend time thinking about what matters and what doesn’t.